Preface

 Hanumar temple built by Rani Mangamma:

-An Hanumar Temple was built at the time of the Rani Mangamman in the same place where the Vinnagaram was there.
+A Hanumar Temple was built at the time of the Rani Mangamman in the same place where the Vinnagaram was there.
 From here there is a road laid to Aruppukkottai and Tiruchiriyal via Aviyur, Kariapatti and this was built by Rani Mangamma.
 It was named as Mangammal Salai.
 There was a well near this temple for the travelers’ use and to quench their thirst.
 Today, there is no trace of this well which was in the name of Mangamma.

 Today the Hanumar temple built by Mangammaal is only found.
 The inscription on a stone in front of the temple gives a lot of information.

-On the three sides of the stone slate these inscriptions are found: In total eighty six lines are found.
+On the three sides of the stone slate, these inscriptions are found: In total eighty-six lines are found.
 The inscription states that in the Saka year 1615 [1693 A.D] Rani Mangamma had built temples for the benevolence of her father Muthiyappa Nayakar, which included the Hanumar Azavar and Alankara Pillayar temples in Avaniyaa puram.
 A new temple had been constructed and land measuring two ‘ma’ had been donated to these temples during Mangamma times.

 New found facts about Rani Mangamma